lgnovo/Project-4/README.md

 # K Nearest Neighbors

 **4. Demographic Data to Analyze using Spark SQL**
-   Key Finding: Higher count of Existing Customer (85000) vs. Attrited Customer(1627) which is biased towards Existing Customer (from <a href='#decision-tree-classifier'>Decision Tree Classifier</a><br/>).
+   Key Finding: Higher count of Existing Customer (85000) vs. Attrited Customer(1627) which is biased towards Existing Customer (from <a href='#decision-tree-classifier'>Decision Tree Classifier</a>).

 **5. Maniplating Attrition_Flag** to 0= Attrited Customer and 1= Existing Customer

-**6. Setting up Balanced and Unbalanced Train/Test Modeling** There are more existing customers than attrited customers.
-Unbalanced data is referring to the original cleaned dataset.
+**6. Setting up Balanced and Unbalanced Train/Test Modeling**

+**7. Run K-Means Algorithm for balanced and unbalanced datasets**

+**7. Run Pricipal Component Analysis (PCA) for balanced and unbalanced datasets**

+THe ideal K remains at 3.
+This will inform the K Nearest Neighbors analysis for K=3:

-**7. Run K Nearest Neighbors**
+**7. Run K Nearest Neighbors for balanced and unbalanced datasets**
 ________________________________________________________________

 # Random Forest Model